Bible Study

 Most people know the story of Adam and Eve eating forbidden fruit.
 Fewer notice what happens immediately after.

-The Lord God made garments of skin for Adam and his wife and clothed them. — Genesis 3:21 (NIV)
+And the LORD God made for Adam and for his wife garments of skins and clothed them.Genesis 3:21 (ESV)

 One verse.
 Easy to skip.
 But pause on it: where did those skins come from?